dxfrontier/cds-ts-repository/README.md

       value2: 333,
     });

+    // create filter n ...
+    // ...

+    // combinedFilters translates to => customer_name like 'abs' or stock between 11 and 333
+    const combinedFilters = new Filter('OR', filterLike, filterBetween);

+    // create filter 3
     const filterIn = new Filter<MyEntity>({
       field: 'ID',
       operator: 'IN',
       value: [201, 203, 207],
     });

-    /*
-    combinedLikeAndBetweenFilters translates to :
-    customer_name like 'abs' or stock between 11 and 333
-    */
-    const combinedLikeAndBetweenFilters = new Filter('OR', filterLike, filterBetween);

-    /*
-    filters translates to :
-    (customer_name LIKE 'abs' OR stock BETWEEN 11 and 333) AND ID IN ('203', '201', '207')
+    // filters translates to (customer_name LIKE 'abs' OR stock BETWEEN 11 and 333) AND ID IN (201, 203, 207)
-    */
-    const filters = new Filter('AND', combinedLikeAndBetweenFilters, filterIn);
+    const filters = new Filter('AND', combinedFilters, filterIn);

+    // execute filter using .find
-    // Execute the query using the builder find const results = await this.builder().find(filters).getExpand('orders').execute();
+    const results = await this.builder().find(filters).execute();
     // OR
-    // Execute the query using the .find const results2 = await this.find(filters);
+    const results2 = await this.find(filters);
   }
 }